andrenasturas/hausse/docs/src/kickstart.rst

 Metadata
 ********

-One important and useful concept in Hausse is metadata.
+One important and useful concept in **hausse** is metadata.
 Plugin can add and use them on processed files.
 For example, **Markdown** plugin can read `YAML front matter <https://assemble.io/docs/YAML-front-matter.html>`_ of Markdown files.

 Edit ``src/index.md`` to add metadata: